 This Education goal intends to estimate the cost of a college fund.
 The expected cost of education can be based on the published cost of tuition for a specific U.S. college or university over four years or a general average cost for a four-year program.
 In the latter case, users can select between in- and out-of-state institutions, and private and public institutions.

 Family Protection Goal

-The Family Protection goal intends to cover a family’s lifestyle in case of an untimely death by the user.
+The Family Protection goal intends to cover the cost of maintaining the user’s family’s lifestyle in case of the user’s untimely death.

-The goal will be created for users who are married and/or have children under age 21.
-Users also can add this goal manually.
+We will automatically create the goal for users who are married and/or have children under age 21.
+A user also can add this goal manually.

 The Home goal intends to fund the down payment to cover a user’s home purchase.
 Users can enter the city they plan to buy a house, and we use a third-party source to give users the median home value in that location.
 Users can use that provided average cost (when available) or enter their own value.

 After users purchase the home, they should update their debt balance, if applicable, within their profile, which will update their Family Protection goal.

 The Baby goal intends to estimate the first-year cost of a new baby.
 Based upon a user’s income level and relationship status, we provide the national average first-year cost of raising a baby.

 If the new baby is the user’s dependent, users should update their dependents on their Profile, which will create a new College Education goal and update their Family Protection goal.

 The Wedding Goal intends to estimate the cost of a wedding.
 Based upon a user’s desired wedding location and anticipated number of guests, we use a third-party resource to provide the average cost within those parameters.
 Users can use that provided average cost or enter their own value.